It is almost too good to be true!

 Our Mekane Yesus Seminary classroom worked through personal practice, collaborative peer-based guidance, Bible Olympics gaming, traditional instruction and discussion of learning outcomes.
 Local Hebrew Bible lecturer Albene Abraham assisted with basic blackboard instruction.
 Zetseat Fekadu of Wycliffe Ethiopia and PhD student at the VU University in Amsterdam explained the interactive forms generated by quizzing tool Paradigms Master Pro.
 My own role was to supervise the learning processes and the instructional needs, while also analyzing the data on the performance tracking of the learning activities.

 The basic principles of persuasive learning

-In a double interview, the two execellent Arba Minch students Tekle Arega and Buna Teferi Gulta explains the basic principles of the pedagogical design for learning that we have develop for Bible OL What motivates them as learner to do top performance are three basic forces for learning:
+In a double interview, the two execellent Arba Minch students Tekle Arega and Buna Teferi Gulta explain the basic principles of the pedagogical design for learning that we have developed for Bible OL.
+What motivates these two learners to do top performances are three basic forces for learning:

 - It is online learning – not traditional blackboard instruction

 - It is fun - it is like a game

 In the same video, there is an interview with Bedasa Gude Olansa who adds another important point.
 He explains how corpus-driven learning functions like oral language acquisition, putting the language into the brain: "When